 As you can see from the table, by the end of the first trimester, the dose had already reached 20mg per day and was still climbing.
 Presumably, the placenta provided some protection from the drug, or an early-stage fetus is more resistant to chemical castration by DES than an adult man because 20mg is already several times the induction dose for chemical castration of prostate cancer patients.

 Male Genital Development

 In the figure below, is a chart from an endocrinology textbook showing a timeline of events associated with male physical development.
 Notice that male external genital differentiation begins in week 7 and has finished by the end of week 12.

 During the time genital differentiation is taking place, the main things going on in the brain are very rapid cell division and migration of those cells to their final position in the brain (which is often far distant from where they formed).

 The first elements of the permanent structure of the brain don’t start to be built until about 16 weeks after conception, by which time some brain cells have reached their final position and can start to form permanent connections with other brain cells (“Axonal/Dendritic outgrowth”).
 I’m guessing that there are two ways of wiring up brain tissue: a male way and a female way, and if there isn’t testosterone present during the time axonal and dendritic growth are taking place, you get the female version.

-From these two diagrams, it is evident that the first trimester is the key time for genital development, while brain develop with regards to gender comes much later and corresponds with the ever increasing dosages of DES.
-With these progressively increasing doses, along with the known effects of synthetic hormones on brain development, a good argument can be made that DES may have producing people who are genetically male and look male, but have female brains.
+From these two diagrams, it is evident that the first trimester is the key time for genital development, while brain development with regards to gender comes much later and corresponds with the ever-increasing dosages of DES.
+With these progressively increasing doses, along with the known effects of synthetic hormones on brain development, a good argument can be made that DES may have produced people who are genetically male and look male but have female brains.
 From talking to people with a known or suspected history of DES exposure, it certainly looks like that is what happens.

 We Need Your Help